MaxEnt Loss: Constrained Maximum Entropy for Calibration under Out-of-Distribution Shift: OOD Datasets and Training Details

 \section{OOD Datasets and Training Details}

-Here, we provide the dataset descriptions used in the main paper with an illustration of examples in \cref{fig:ood_figures}, along with additional training details such as the hyperparameters used in the main paper:
+Here, we provide the dataset descriptions used in the main paper with an illustration of examples in \cref{fig:ood_figures}, along with additional training details such as the hyperparameters used in the main paper.
+For synthetic OOD, the corrupted forms of CIFAR-C and TinyImageNet-C contain a total of 19 different image transformations.
+Specifically the following image augmentations

-\textbf{Synthetic OOD}: We make use of standard benchmarks for CIFAR10/CIFAR100/TinyImageNet and their corrupted forms CIFAR10-C/CIFAR100-C/TinyImageNet-C. \begin{enumerate}[noitemsep,nolistsep] \item CIFAR10/CIFAR100 \cite{Krizhevsky09}: CIFAR contains RGB colored images (32x32) with ten or hundred classes.
-45,000\slash 5,000\slash 10,000 images for training/validation/testing. \item Tiny Imagenet \cite{imagenet}: Tiny Imagenet is a subset of ImageNet with 200 classes of size (64x64).
-100,000 for training and 10,000 for validation/testing. \item CIFAR10-C/CIFAR100-C/Tiny Imagenet-C \cite{hendrycks2019robustness} The skewed form of CIFAR and Tiny Imagenet, comprising of a total of 19 different transformations, with the initial 10,000 images of severity level one and the last 10,000 images of severity five. \end{enumerate}

-\textbf{Real-world OOD}: We use the following wild computer vision datasets with their provided ID training sets and OOD sets for validation and testing.
-We denote real-world OOD datasets with "Wilds" as per \cite{pmlr-v139-koh21a}. \begin{enumerate}[noitemsep,nolistsep] \item Camelyon17-Wilds \cite{bandi2018detection}: Binary classification task on whether a (32x32) tissue slide contains any malignant/benign tumours. \item iWildCam-Wilds \cite{Beery2020TheI2}: Static camera traps deployed across different terrains with radical shifts in camera pose, background and lighting.
-Task is to identify the species in the photo out of 182 animal classes. \item FMoW-Wilds \cite{Fmow}: Satellite images across different functional buildings and lands from over 200 countries.
-The task is to detect one out of 62 categories, including a "false detection" category. \end{enumerate}